EugeneRomanov/hardml_final/README.md

 **Introduction**

 Searching for relevant documents to a given query is a well-known problem in the field of machine learning and information retrieval.
-QA Search is a Question-Answer search system designed to elevate your search experience using techniques in Learning to Rank (LTR) with KNRM model.
+QA Search is a Question-Answer search system designed to elevate your search experience.

 This repository is an example of a system that solves this problem.